 |Source: Automaker data for 2008 models.|

 If the Land Cruiser has one obvious strong suit, it's safety features.
 The Insurance Institute for Highway Safety has not yet crash tested the SUV, but the list of standard safety equipment is robust.
-The first and second rows get seat-mounted side-impact airbags, while rollover-sensing side curtain airbags p all three rows.
+The first and second rows get seat-mounted side-impact airbags, while rollover-sensing side curtain airbags span all three rows.
 Dual knee airbags join the conventional chest airbags up front; if you're counting, that's 10 airbags total.
 Active front head restraints, four-wheel-disc antilock brakes, traction control and an electronic stability system round things out.

 All eight seats have head restraints and three-point seat belts, and the outboard first- and second-row belts include pretensioners and height-adjustable anchors.
 In most cars you'll find those features on the front belts only.
 A pre-collision system, which tightens the seat belts under hard braking, is optional.